-Once you have mapped out your graphic image, determine how you want to store it.
-You have several options:
+Once you have mapped out your graphic image, determine how to store it:

-- ◆ Flash
+- ♦ Flash

 - Volatile RAM

-- Temporary Storage
+- ◆ Temporary Storage

 Using Flash

 Use flash memory when the graphic image is used by several formats, because the graphic only has to be sent once.
 This eliminates the need to send the graphic image repeatedly.
 See "Placing the Graphic in a Format," for more information about using the graphic packet in a format.